TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 *Actions*
 ```
 clear screen
-Print message '
-Check with your favorite computer dealer for the next Adventure
-program: PIRATE ADVENTURE.
-If they don't carry `ADVENTURE` have
+Print message ' Check with your favorite computer dealer for the next Adventure program: PIRATE ADVENTURE\.
+If they don't carry `ADVENTURE` have them call: 1\-305\-862\-6917 today\! '
-them call: 1-305-862-6917 today!
-'
 ```
 ### Action 163 - Input: LOO HOL
 *Actions*
 ```
-Print message 'There's something there all right!
+Print message 'There's something there all right\!
 Maybe I should go there?'
 ```
 ### Action 164 - Input: JUM ANY
 *Actions*
 ```
-Print message 'Not here.'
+Print message 'Not here\.'
 ```
 ### Action 165 - Input: ATT SPI
 *Actions*